danchyy/danchyy.github.io/en/_posts/2021-02-24-mid-range-evolution.md

 ## Expected points

-Efficiency is the reason for this decline.
+And the reason that they stopped shooting mid-rangers is efficiency.

 ![](/assets/mid_range/prosjek_cijela_liga_2000_01_eng.png)

-In the first graph you can see the number of shots and the efficiency of the shots in the 2000-01 season.
+In the chart above you can see the number of shots and the efficiency of the shots in the 2000-01 season.
 As many as ~20,000 shots were taken from long mid-range along the baseline, but their efficiency at the level of the entire league was only 40% (we can round to a higher number), while the efficiency in threes from corners is about 38%.

 But the expected points are very different.